MBCProject/mbc-markdown/yfaq/README.md

 ### How are MBC behaviors, possibly at different levels of abstraction, associated? ###

 MBC does not define relationships between behaviors, so association of behaviors must be done at the reporting level.
-The [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) example directly above illustrates how multiple (three) behaviors can be associated by the human-oriented text: "The malware installs two instances of itself on the system.
+The [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) example directly above illustrates how multiple (three) behaviors can be associated by the human-readable text: "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).

 ### Can malware behaviors identified by automated sandboxes and tools map to multiple MBC behaviors or should correspondence be one-to-one? ###

-Behaviors identified by automated tools are often intentionally broad to give a higher level overview of the malware sample's behavior.
+behaviors identified by automated tools are often intentionally broad to give an overview of the malware sample's behavior.
 Broad behaviors will often map to multiple MBC behaviors.
-For example, if a tool reports that the Armadillo was used on the sample, both [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) and [Executable Code Compression](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-compression.md) apply.
+For example, if a tool reports that the Armadillo was used on the sample, both [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) and [Executable Code Compression](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-compression.md) behaviors apply.

 ### How should information in the Methods section be used? ###

-Methods are variations of behaviors and are provided to help explain Behaviors.
-Methods aren't intended to be referenced in analyses in the same way that Behaviors are, in part because it would be hard to enumerate all Methods associated with a Behavior.
+Methods are variations of behaviors and are provided to help explain behaviors.
+Methods aren't intended to be referenced in analyses in the same way that behaviors are, in part because it would be hard to enumerate all methods associated with a behavior.

-MBC aims to support the malware analysis community so eventually, Methods could be expanded and refined to serve as "sub-behaviors."
-If the expansion of Methods is warranted, it may be they are used for manual mapping of behaviors while higher-level Behaviors are used by automated analysis systems (which is not to say that some Methods could not be identified automatically).
+MBC aims to support the malware analysis community so eventually, methods could be expanded and refined to serve as "sub-behaviors."
+If the expansion of methods is warranted, it may be they are used for manual mapping of behaviors while higher-level behaviors are used by automated analysis systems (which is not to say that some methods could not be identified automatically).

-### If malware displays only some attributes defining a Behavior, it is correct to say it exhibits the Behavior? ###
+### If malware displays only some attributes defining a behavior, it is correct to say it exhibits the behavior? ###

 Yes.
-In many cases, malware will display only a subset of a Behavior's attributes.
-For example, the [System Information Discovery](https://github.com/MBCProject/mbc-markdown/blob/master/discovery/system-info-discovery.md) Behavior includes discovery of a hostname, operating system version, patch information, processor architecture, etc. Malware that gathers only a hostname would still be said to exhibit the System Information Discovery Behavior.
+In many cases, malware will display only a subset of a behavior's attributes.
+For example, the [System Information Discovery](https://github.com/MBCProject/mbc-markdown/blob/master/discovery/system-info-discovery.md) behavior includes discovery of a hostname, operating system version, patch information, processor architecture, etc. Malware that gathers only a hostname would still be said to exhibit the System Information Discovery behavior.

-### What if no MBC Behavior is defined for something I need to capture? ###
+### What if no MBC behavior is defined for something I need to capture? ###

 The MBC will evolve to better support the malware analysis community.
 If you have a suggestion for a new behavior (or any content change), please open an [issue](https://github.com/MBCProject/mbc-markdown/issues) on GitHub.